Ricky656/TheTechLab-game/README.md

 # Introduction #

-Welcome to The Tech Lab.
+Welcome to The Tech Lab!
 This is a small game built using Unity ver.2020.3.29f1, and written in C#.

 ## Playing the game ##